 We are following updated alberta.ca restrictions, which allow:

 Any gathering must occur in a space that allows for mandated physical distancing of at least 2 metres from each other.

 As of end of day September 17, the province is reporting this data on https://www.alberta.ca/covid-19-alberta-statistics.aspx (look for the Geospatial tab):

 The province is also reporting school data: https://www.alberta.ca/schools/covid-19-school-status-map.htm

 Alberta Health Services (AHS) updates the number of cases in Alberta daily.

 AHS is requesting people use the online the self-assessment tool first, then call Health Link 811 for testing and instructions if directed to by the tool. www.albertahealthservices.ca/topics/Page16944.aspx

-For full details on testing, please visit Alberta Health Services at https://www.alberta.ca/covid-19-testing-in-alberta.aspx.
+For full details on testing and locations, please check https://www.alberta.ca/covid-19-testing-in-alberta.aspx.

 In general, travel outside of Canada is not recommended and restrictions exist in many areas.
 Visit canada.ca and alberta.ca for information.